naturalis/nba-docs/content/introduction/index.md

 ---
-type: index
 title: Introduction
-weight: 10
+weight: 20
 ---

 ## Background

-The Netherlands Biodiversity API (NBA) is a public service for retrieving biodiversity related data from one of the largest natural history collections in the world, present in the Naturalis Biodiversity Center, Leiden, the Netherlands.
-The NBA provides access to more than **8 million specimen records** and counts are steadily growing as our large-scale digitization project proceeds.
-Other than specimen records and metadata, access to taxonomic classification and nomenclature, geographical information, and to multimedia files is provided.
+The Naturalis Biodiversity API (NBA) facilitates access to the Natural History Collection at the Naturalis Biodiversity Center.
+Next to than museum specimen records and metadata, access to taxonomic classification and nomenclature, geographical information, and to multimedia files is provided.
 By using the powerful Elasticsearch engine, the NBA facilitates searching for collection- and biodiversity data in near real-time.
 Furthermore, by incorporating information from